jkunimune/Djastiz/en-Specification.md

 |**Mid**  |   e   |  o   |
 |**Open** |   a   |      |

-If you don't know what any of that means, don't worry about it.
-Here is a more thorough table.
-Note that in addition to a name and a symbol, each letter has a default, recommended pronunciation, and several alternate pronunciations.
-The alternate pronunciations are just allowed variations on each sound for people who don't have the recommended pronunciation in their native tongue.
-You speak English, so you pretty much have all of the recommended pronunciations down, so just know that you might hear people of different backgrounds using some slightly different pronunciations of each letter.
 The "Inverse" and "Class" columns are not that important; they just come up later in the derivational morphology section.
 You don't have to learn that part if you don't want to.